Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

 where $h_{GW}$ is the strain amplitude in gravitational radiation.
 At large distances, $h_{GW}$ satisfies the linearized Einstein equations in vacuo, given by a second order wave equation for small amplitude perturbations that satisfies the same dispersion relation as electromagnetic waves (Appendix A).

-At the lowest frequency, gravitational radiation is described by the quadruple gravitational-wave formula, that may be derived from the rotating tidal field in a binary system.
-This time harmonic excitation acts as a source terms to gravitational wave emission.
-More generally, tidal fields arise from multipole mass moments $I_{lm}$, where $l$ and $m$ refer to the poloidal and azimuthal quantum numbers of spherical harmonics.
+At the lowest frequency, efficient gravitational radiation is described by the quadrupole gravitational-wave formula, a special case of higher frequency emissions from rotating tidal fields from multipole mass moments $I_{lm}$, where $l$ and $m$ refer to the poloidal and azimuthal quantum numbers of spherical harmonics.
 Thorne \citep{tho80} gives a comprehensive overview of gravitational wave luminosity in $h_{GW}$ above from multipole mass moments defined by projections on the spherical harmonics $Y_{lm}$ $(l\ge m\ge2)$,

 by

 where $dm=\rho\, d^3x$ over the source region $V$ expressed in spherical coordinates $(r,\theta,\varphi)$ as before.